ritvikmath/jekyll-now/_posts/2017-4-23-Gun_Violence_in_USA.md

 We have looked at data so far by month and state, but let us take a step back now and look at montly trends regardless of state.
 We will answer two questions.

-The first question we ask is **how occurences of gun murders change by month**.
+The first question we ask is **how occurrences of gun murders change by month**.
 In which months do the most deaths occur?
 The least?
 Note that for the following two bar graphs, we look at **data from 2000 and beyond** in order to understand the most recent trends.

 Let's turn to the data!